 - Future Regatta Park a crowd pleaser: https://www.penrithcity.nsw.gov.au/news/669-future-regatta-park-a-crowd-pleaser

-The project is jointly funded with $15 million from the Australian and NSW Governments as part of the Western Sydney City Deal’s Livability Program and $9 million from Council.
+The Regatta Park transformation is being jointly funded with $9 million contributed by Penrith City Council and $15 million from the Australian and NSW governments through the Western Sydney City Deal’s Western Parkland City Liveability Program.

 The Police Cottage is an important local heritage feature of Penrith and its location adjacent to the Yandhai Nepean River Bridge provides a crucial link to the Regatta Park Precinct.